codefresh-io/docs.codefresh.io/_docs/testing/integration-tests.md

 ## Important Notes

-* the Composition test image will be added to your existing composition as a new service.
+* The Composition test image will be added to your existing composition as a new service.
-* at the moment it is not possible to control other docker-compose fields for the test image service.
+* At the moment it is not possible to control other docker-compose fields for the test image service.

 <div class="bd-callout bd-callout-info" markdown="1">
 If you have a more complicated scenario, you can use the [Codefresh YAML]({{ site.baseurl }}/docs/codefresh-yaml/what-is-the-codefresh-yaml/){:target="_blank"} to define your pipeline